jaimepp71/DetectorPlantas/README.md

 3. In the list of releases, select the latest version (marked as "Latest").
 4. Download the compressed file containing the executable (`DetectorPlantas_v1.0.zip`).
-5. Extract the contents of the downloaded file and run `main.exe`.
+5. Extract the contents of the downloaded file and run `main.exe` (the program may take some time to execute, please be patient).

 > **Note:** The compressed file also contains the `testdata/` directory, which includes a collection of plant images that can be used for quick testing and validation of the trained model.